 “Stress hormones have an effect on the sebaceous glands found within the skin, which can lead to a worsening of acne levels.
 However, the level of stress required for this to occur varies from each individual.
 There is evidence that both the stress from exams and sleep deprivation can make your acne worse.”

 And of course, while there is a direct link between stress hormones and skin disease, there are also the lifestyle consequences that come from being under pressure.
 “In times of stress, many people turn to sugary foods and alcohol,” says Glass.
-“Evidence suggests alcohol makes the symptoms of psoriasis worse whilst new findings show a link between a high–glycaemic load diet and the symptoms of acne.
+“Evidence suggests alcohol makes the symptoms of psoriasis worse whilst other findings show a link between a high–glycaemic load diet and the symptoms of acne.
 This would suggest a low-GI diet may help prevent flares of acne,” explains Glass.
 So reaching for that large glass of red or packet of biscuits when you’re stressed out won’t be doing your complexion any favors.

 At The Dermatology Clinic London, Glass works in tandem with the resident pyschodermatologist to treat patients.
 “Skin disease needs to be treated holistically.
 In other words, the whole of the patient’s situation needs to be taken into account during a consultation.
 Treatment may be a combination of medical intervention and the use of sessions with a clinical psychologist.
 As there is such a strong link between stress, anxiety and skin disease, the two professionals work almost seamlessly together, and it’s important patients with skin diseases have access to both.”